 House of Lords select committees fall into the same broad types as their Commons counterparts.

 However, rather than have select committees which shadow specific government departments, the House of Lords conducts policy scrutiny via select committees which are responsible for broad policy areas.
-This is partly to avoid duplicating Commons select committees’ department-based work.
+This is mainly to avoid duplicating the department-based work of the Commons’ select committees.

 Special inquiry committees